Anatidaephobic/zenbunotes/Quotations from Chairperson Zenbu.md

-Sweet mother, I cannot leave — slender Aphrodite has overcome me with longing for a post. ([[Online Girl.md]])
+Sweet mother, I cannot leave — slender Aphrodite has overcome me with longing for a post. ([[Online Girl]])